 It can strengthen pelvic floor muscles reducing the need to toilet.

 I have create a sleep hygiene checklist that also covers how to manage the stress cycle that can impact on sleep.
-Get in touch if you would like a free copy.
+Sign in to our resources page if you would like a free copy.

-Finally if you are not sleeping well do what you can to not worry about the lack of sleep.
+Finally if you are not sleeping well it is incredibly common to become anxious about a lack of sleep.
+Worrying about the impact a lack of sleep can cause a fight in which we are trying hard to fall asleep.
+Anxiety and battles supress the "rest and digest" response that creates sleep.
+Notice any worries or battles and explore ways to diffuse whilst accepting the situation will help you function.
+Do what you can to not worry about the lack of sleep.
 Change the things that are within your control and for the things that aren't within your control remember that your body is incredibly resilient.
 If it is becoming too difficult to manage speak to your G.P.
-Sarah is an Occupational Therapist and personal trainer who is passionate about helping people flourish @MoodLifterPT She is always happy to be contacted if you want to find out more.